Client: Fort Storage

 The Challenge: The client was proposing to build an open storage system on the site.
 The Local Authority required specific environmental assessments of the site in order to discharge planning conditions.
-The breadth of the work was increased due to the prominence of Japanese knotweed on site, high levels of contamination from past use as a railway and fuel depot, and the presence of a large volume of fly-tipped material.
+The breadth of the work was increased due to the prominence of Japanese knotweed on site that was discovered following a commercial Japanese knotweed survey, high levels of contamination from past use as a railway and fuel depot, and the presence of a large volume of fly-tipped material.

 Our Solution: Phlorum’s multifaceted and versatile approach to environmental management was needed as a wealth of assessment and testing was carried out.
 Noise levels were monitored over twenty-four hour periods, modelled and assessed against proposed traffic flows, while, in conjunction, a review of existing traffic was necessary to be submitted.